-A data management plan (max.
-3 pages, up to 4 pages for longitudinal studies) is an integral part of the application.
+A data management plan (max. three pages, up to four pages for longitudinal studies) is an integral part of the application.

 Valuable data arising from MRC-funded research has to be shared in a timely and responsible manner with as few restrictions as possible.

 The RCUK Common Principles on Data Policy states that “published results should always include information on how to access the supporting data.”
 Thus, publications should include a data access statement, linking to the deposited dataset or signposting if the data cannot be shared openly.

 Data should be retained for at least 10 years after the study has been completed, in some cases (clinical research undertaken in MRC research units) for 20 years.